jordanbchilds/analysis2Dmito/README.md

 }
 ```

-The matrices; `slopes`, `intercepts` and `precisions`, contain the frequentist estimates of the respective parameters for each control sample in each channel.
+The matrices; `slopes`, `intercepts` and `precisions` contain the frequentist estimates of the respective parameters for each control sample in each channel.
 One way to specify prior beliefs would be to set the expected value of a parameter to the mean of the appropriate values from the frequentist fits and give the parameter a low prior variance.
-Choosing a small prior variance implies that we have a high level of confidence in our prior beliefs, which should be true in this case as we expect that healthy patient fibres resemble heatlhy control subject fibres strongly.
+Choosing a small prior variance implies that we have a high level of confidence in our prior beliefs, which should be true in this case as we expect that patient fibres that are healthy strongly resemble fibres from healthy control subjects.
 Below we calculate the mean slope, intercept and precision for each channel to use as the prior expectations for their respective parameters.
-We also calculate the variance of the frequentist estimates, to use as the prior expectations for the parameters variance.
+We also calculate the variance of the frequentist estimates to use as the prior expectations for the parameters variance.
 By splitting the data by channel we can specify a different prior belief for each channel in the dataset, although it is not necessary to do so and the same prior may be set for all channels.

 ```{r echo=TRUE}
 slope_mean = apply(slopes, 1, mean)